New Zealand vs India ODIs: Talking points ahead of Mithali Raj and Co’s crucial World Cup tune-up

 Shafali Verma’s form and opening partnerships

 When Shafali Verma was kept out of India’s return to international cricket after nearly a year’s break for the ODIs against South Africa in 2021, it seemed a bizarre move to not back the youngster in white-ball formats despite her age.
 Indian women don’t play enough cricket as such, so to not test out a potential match-winner in an ODI series one year away from the World Cup seemed rather incomprehensible.
 Since then, the Indian youngster has made her debut across three formats in international cricket and played in the The Hundred as well as Women’s Big Bash League.
 And now, ahead of the World Cup, she is at bit of a crossroads with her batting.
-The swashbuckling T20I batter who climbed to the top of the world rankings is starting to play bit more patiently, trying to take her time and grow into innings.
+The swashbuckling T20I batter who climbed to the top of the world rankings is starting to play a bit more patiently, trying to take her time and grow into the innings.
 But a below par WBBL, where she was moved up and down the order, and the first T20I have both showed that she needs a good innings soon to get her confidence back.
 A player who depends as much on hand-eye coordination as she does, the feel of batting is everything and one good innings could potentially change all that.

 Shafali Verma in ODIs